 “Service Fees” means the service, transaction, product and other fees set out in the Order Form(s) / Agreement or in an applicable user interface for a Service.

 “Service Specific Terms” means, for each Service, the additional terms and conditions that apply to such Service that are available at the link provided in the applicable Order Form for the Service.

 “Subcontractor” means a subcontractor, consultant, third-party service provider or agent engaged by either party (or a Client of such party) in connection with its use or provision of Services.

 “Tag” means code (e.g., HTML) or a web beacon (e.g., pixel tag, clear GIF) that requests the delivery of an Ad or tracks an Ad impression or click.

 “Target Properties” means properties on which an Ad is served via the Services (i.e., web sites, consent-based email publications, approved software applications or other properties as approved by Company).

 “Tax” or “Taxes” means (without limitation) all taxes, duties, levies, imposts, withholdings, social security contributions, sales, use, excise, value-added, goods and services, consumption, other similar taxes or duties, deductions or amounts in the nature of or in respect of taxation.

-2.1 Company will provide the applicable Services described in the Order Form(s) entered into by Customer;
+2.1 Company will provide the applicable Services described in the Order Form(s) / Agreements entered into by Customer;

 2.2.
 Customer will: